Springfield group gives presents, appliances, beds to 191 families in need

-SPRINGFIELD, Mo.
-(KOLR) – This isn’t Sarah Jones’ first time driving a UHAUL.
+SPRINGFIELD, Mo.– This isn’t Sarah Jones’ first time driving a UHAUL.
 In fact, the last time was only about six months ago, when she relocated to Missouri from North Carolina.

 “I moved out here with hopes of a job,” Jones told Ozarks First on Tuesday.
 “The job fell through.”